Players say free app limits cash rewards the closer they get to the minimum balance required to cash out.

 Dave & Buster’s has free video game play weekdays this summer.
 You can buy a power card for $50 and play video games for free all summer.

-If that weren’t enough to dismay consumers, fine print on the screen disclosed that “[o]nly video games and simulation games where tickets are not won apply.
+If that weren’t enough to dismay consumers, Sometimes termed “mouse print” or, more benignly, “disclosure language”, and presented in miniscule font.
+It is there to take back every enticing offer made in the ad. on the screen disclosed that “[o]nly video games and simulation games where tickets are not won apply.
 Offer excludes Rock’em Sock’em Robot and Dance Dance Revolution.”

 No DDR!?
 That’s thoroughly disappointing.